Chart Color Schemes

 Scoresby has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified nine projects likely impacting the region.
-Key projects include Scoresby Village Residential Estate, Six-Storey Aged-Care Facility, Knoxfield Industrial Estate Redevelopment, and Knox Off the Plan Developments.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified nine projects that could impact this region.
+Notable projects include Scoresby Village Residential Estate, Six-Storey Aged-Care Facility, Knoxfield Industrial Estate Redevelopment, and Knox Off the Plan Developments.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.